fbpx

 Andrew Murray Scott is an established author of four published (and five self-published) novels, ten non fiction book titles and a collection of poetry.
-He has an extensive record of publication of short stories, prose, book reviews and journalistic features mainly for Scottish newspapers and journals over four decades and undertakes public book events and school visits and is listed in Live Literature Scotland’s author database: https://www.scottishbooktrust.com/authors/andrew-murray-scott
+He has an extensive record of publication of short stories, prose, book reviews and journalistic features mainly for Scottish newspapers and journals over four decades and undertakes public book events and school visits.
+He is listed in Live Literature Scotland’s author database: https://www.scottishbooktrust.com/authors/andrew-murray-scott

 Andrew’s literary career was kick-started in 1999 when his novel manuscript Tumulus was selected from 84 entries as the winner of the inaugural £6000 Dundee Book Prize.
-The prestigious award ceremony lunch in which Scotland’s Makar, Liz Lochhead presented Andrew with the trophy and cheque, featured on the Scottish six o’clock TV news and he was widely tipped for literary success. https://app.dundee.ac.uk/pressreleases/prfeb00/tumulus.htm
+The prestigious award ceremony lunch in which Scotland’s Makar, Liz Lochhead presented Andrew with the trophy and cheque, featured on the Scottish six o’clock TV news and he was then widely tipped for literary success. https://app.dundee.ac.uk/pressreleases/prfeb00/tumulus.htm

 ‘The Andrew Murray Scott Collection’ of his books, letters and manuscripts is held by University of Dundee Archives Services: